khushals025/English-to-Hindi-Transformer-Translation/README.md

 <h2>Future Scope</h2>
 <p>In order to execute this code, I used Google Colab Pro+ as it is computationally expensive to train this model.
 However, I used just 1 layer for the encoder and decoder and employed 6 epochs.
 I used around 250 compute units.
 If you want to check out the price ranges for Google Colab, you can find more information <a href="https://colab.research.google.com/signup">here</a>.</p>
 <p>Adding an accuracy metric like Translation Edit Rate (ETR).
 I am working on it and will upload results soon. </p>
 <p>This model is not case sensitive. which means only lowercase letter can be used as input.
-In future scope i would like to increase it svocabulary and make it case sensitive.</p>
+In future scope I would like to increase its vocabulary and make it case sensitive.</p>